Calamian Islands: Geography

-Part of the North Palawan Block, Busuanga and Culon islands consist mainly of the Liminangcong Formation, a Permian to Late Jurassic chert.
+Part of the North Palawan Block, a microcontinental fragment characterized by accretionary complexes composed of Upper Paleozoic to Mesozoic sedimentary rocks, including cherts, clastics, and limestones.
+Busuanga and Culion islands consist mainly of the Liminangcong Formation, a Permian to Late Jurassic chert.
 This chert forms the distinguishing mountain ranges, with the Middle-Late Jurassic Guinlo Formation clastics forming the valleys on Busuanga.
-Coron Island is distinguished by its Late Triassic Coron Limestone.